darrenstarr/VtNetCore/README.md

 technical manual for the VT100 terminal.
 I haven't reviewed this very far yet, but will spend a little time writing a series of unit tests to verify that I'm at least VT100 compliant.

 ## Progress

+### 27-March-2018

+Getting really close to beta version.

+Today I performed a pretty major refactoring of the code painting interface.
+In the paste it was the responsibility of the individual platform painters to traverse the buffer character by character to identify when fonts and such changed.
+As of now, the viewport on the terminal object is able to produce rows and spans that can be used quite easily to paint with.

+I also implemented bracketed paste mode but am not sure how to test it.
+I think there is also some odd characters being sent on strange mouse movements and key presses.
+I hope to identify what this is and correct it.

 ### 26-March-2018